 Camp programming takes place 3 times a year, following the general schedule below:

 Majority of opportunities are available during the Summer Camp season.
-Supplementary camp training may be required, and the volunteer would be notified by Volunteer Services with further details.
+Supplementary camp training is required, and the volunteer would be notified by Volunteer Services with further details.

-Volunteers choosing this category MUST be able to attend a mandatory Skills Assessment to verify the volunteer's skating ability.
+Volunteers choosing this category must be able to attend a mandatory Skills Assessment to verify the their skating ability.
 Dates and times will be shared on a rolling basis, but will be primarily offered during the Fall and Winter sessions.

 All volunteers who've completed their Volunteer Orientation are automatically qualified to volunteer in special events opportunities.
 Special events are offered on a rolling basis throughout the calendar year, and volunteers are notified via email when shifts are made available.